Voices for Freedom: Flyers

 In mid-May 2021, Deeks claimed that the VFF had raised NZ$50,000 towards printing two million virus "fact flyers" which it intended to distribute nationwide.
 In response, University of Otago clinical microbiologist and immunologist James Ussher criticised the flyers for spreading disinformation about the Pfizer–BioNTech COVID-19 vaccine.
 Meanwhile, lawyer Mark von Dadelszen cautioned against donating to Voices for Freedom since it was neither a registered charity nor an incorporated society with a formal structure.

+In mid-August 2025, Voices for Freedom began selling a book called The People's Position, which it purported to "shatter the official COVID-19 narrative", on social media.
+The book alleged that foreign DNA found in Pfizer and Moderna vaccine vials caused cancer and "genomic instability," that the booster vaccine rollout cause deaths and questioned the scientific evidence for cloth face masks.
+By 13 August, it had sold over 4,000 copies.

 Advertising

 In late July 2021, Voices for Freedom was banned from the social media platform Facebook for spreading misinformation related to the COVID-19 pandemic.
 Prior to the ban, VFF's Facebook page had attracted 12,000 followers.
 In response, co-founder Bland claimed that Facebook had silenced them since they were reaching half a million people each month and alleged that the Government and mainstream media were spreading misinformation about COVID-19.

 In early August 2021, the VFF posted a series of advertisements on LUMO Digital Outdoor's four digital billboards in Auckland calling for submissions on the Government's hate speech legislation.
 Two of these digital billboards were situated outside the public broadcaster Radio New Zealand's Auckland office.
 Due to the group's controversial views and disinformation about COVID-19, Voice for Freedom's advertisements were removed.

 On 28 April 2022, the Advertising Standards Authority (ASA) ruled that three Voices for Freedom billboards opposing face masks and vaccination had breached advertising regulations on social responsibility, truthful presentation and advocacy advertising.
 However, the ASA did not uphold a complaint against a fourth billboard published in February 2022 highlighting a Dunedin man who had died from an adverse vaccine reaction in late 2021.

 On 27 May 2022, the ASA ordered the removal of another VFF advertisement questioning the Government's vaccination effort on the grounds that it breached advertising guidelines on social responsibility and truthful representation.
 This marked the third time that the advertising watchdog had ruled against the organisation's advertisements.